BeamMP/Docs/docs/en/game/multiplayer-settings.md

 ??? setting "Fade distance/Invert nametag fade direction"

-    ??? setting "Fade out"
+    !!! setting "Fade out"

         `Fade distance` defines the distance at which a nametag will be drawn at minimal opacity.
-The opacity level is gradually increased over that distance, getting more visible the closer a vehicle gets
+The opacity level is gradually increased, getting more visible, as it gets closer

-    ??? setting "Fade in"
+    !!! setting "Fade in"

         `Fade distance` defines the distance at which a nametag will be drawn at maximal opacity.
-The opacity level is gradually decreased over that distance, getting less visible the closer a vehicle gets
+The opacity level is gradually decreased, getting less visible, as it gets closer

 ??? setting "Don't fully hide nametags"